Springfield Armory 1911 Operator For All

 What are the key features of the Springfield Armory 1911 Operator?

-The Springfield Armory 1911 Operator boasts a forged frame, slide, and barrel, G10 grips for enhanced hold, an ambidextrous safety, a skeletonized trigger for a crisp pull, and a three-section Picatinny rail for accessory mounting.
-It also includes a GI-style recoil system for easy takedown.
+The Springfield Armory 1911 Operator boasts a forged steel frame, slide, and barrel, G10 grips, an ambidextrous safety, a skeletonized trigger, a three-section Picatinny rail for accessories, and a white dot front night sight.
+It comes with two 8-round Mec-Gar magazines.

-How does the Springfield 1911 Operator perform on the range?
+How does the Springfield Armory 1911 Operator perform with different .45 ACP ammunition?

-What is the trigger pull weight of the Springfield Armory 1911 Operator?
+What is the trigger pull weight on the Springfield Armory 1911 Operator?

-Using a Timney Trigger Pull Scale, the Springfield Armory 1911 Operator's trigger pull was consistently measured between 4 pounds 2 ounces and 4 pounds 4 ounces.
-This weight is considered ideal for a duty pistol, offering a balance of safety and responsiveness.
+Using a Timney Trigger Pull Scale, the trigger pull weight for the Springfield Armory 1911 Operator was consistently measured between 4 pounds 2 ounces and 4 pounds 4 ounces, which is considered excellent for a duty-grade pistol.

 Is the Springfield Armory 1911 Operator a good value for its price?